UK Guide To Ethical Eco-Friendly Christmas Decorations

 Oxfam Online

-Set of three Christmas decorations from the charity Oxfam
+Set of four Christmas decorations from the charity Oxfam

 Finally, Oxfam Online is another great place to shop for ethical Christmas decorations.
 All of Oxfam’s decorations are sourced from Fairtrade groups in Nepal.
 As well as helping to keep traditional Nepali craft industries alive, it also helps to improve the living standard of the producers/workers and their families from the rural areas of the country through Fair Trade practices.